PanderMusubi/dutch-holidays/README.md

 Official Dutch public holidays here are of calendar category Public Holiday.
 All other holidays have a calendar category called Unofficial Public Holiday.
 Whether or not this constitutes a free day is entirely up to the line of work.
 With the exception of Liberation Day, all of category Public Holiday usually result in a day off.

+Your calendar software such as Thunderbird Lightning, Evolution, Google Calendar, OS-X Calendar and so on can colour these Dutch holidays.
+Probably distinction in colour can be configured too according to the calendar categories of Public Holiday and Unofficial Public Holiday.

 Dutch version

 https://raw.github.com/PanderMusubi/dutch-holidays/master/NederlandseFeestdagen.ics